W3AXL/python-radio-console/README.md

 ## Hardware
 ![Hardware Block Diagram](/media/console-hardware-diagram.png)

+(Note that the server & client machines can be the same - that's what I've been using for testing)

 You'll need at least one radio to control before you can get the server up and running.

 ### Control interface - SB9600